How I Got Over Myself and Learned To Love Childish Gambino's New Album

 Now, it’s been hard not to keep an eye on what Donald Glover’s been cultivating on-screen or on-record as Gambino this year.
 With Atlanta, Glover brought everyday eeriness to his hometown’s storied haunts, pulling the weird out of the mundane.
 Curb Your Enthusiasm meets Hustle & Flow: quiet edge with a ton of bite.
 My Love hits with the same cerebral straight-to-the-dome precision.
 Gives you the same shit-eating grin as you pick apart each detail.
 Leaves you with the same “but do I really get it” hole.
 Sure, the influences are front and center, but what’s the shame in that?
 Chance tapped into Kirk Franklin’s bag of gospel tricks for his breakout record (and brought the church to a certain Chicagoan hip-hop forefather for his own beautifully chaotic 2016 release.)
 Maybe it is a little on-the-nose (in both cases,) but why can’t Glover go full Funkenstein?
 Why are the heavies above reproach?
 And why won’t heads let this go?
 I need the answers, Sway.
 I’m crumbling under the weight of years of rigid listening habits.

-As a fellow millenial, it’s important to note that Bino’s no longer of the “fresh millennial 2016 hip-hop” sort, as Questo put it, gushing over the “sucker-punch” that is My Love to the academic funkateer.
-Instead we see a man liberated of sustained adolescence.
-Twenty-somethings know that loop like a freshly “woke” Westworld host searching for their voice(s,) like Bino himself, stretching into inflections, modes and intonations unheard on prior outings.
+It’s important to note that Bino’s no longer of the “fresh millennial 2016 hip-hop” sort, as Questo put it, gushing over the “sucker-punch” that is My Love to the academic funkateer.
+Instead, we see a man liberated of sustained adolescence.
+Twenty-somethings know that loop like a freshly “woke” Westworld host searching for their voice(s,) like Bino himself, stretching into infections, modes, and intonations unheard on prior outings.
 Even some of the adlibs are a little too spot-on.
-Here My Love makes no distinction between Glover and Gambino as respective personas.
+Here, My Love makes no distinction between Glover and Gambino as respective personas.
 They’re one in the same.
 Left and right maggot brain in concert – we’re hearing precisely what he’d intended.
 No more, no less.
-All of them distinctly his voice, whether it’s a chorus of Marvin-like howls, Clinton-tinged croaks or slippery Sly salutes.
+All of them distinctly his voice, whether it’s a chorus of Marvin-like howls, Clinton-tinged croaks, or slippery Sly salutes.

 Truth is, Atlanta and My Love are virtually inseparable; both soaked in heady moments that wreak of genius, both empowered by darkly human experiences.
-It’s hard to hear “Baby Boy” and not weep, see that Sly’s subterannean babies-making-babies blues are not singular to his generation, feel the patriarchal anxieties of bringing a first child into a broken world.
+It’s hard to hear “Baby Boy” and not weep, and not see Sly’s subterranean babies-making-babies blues as ubiquitous, and not feel the patriarchal anxieties of bringing a first child into a broken world.
 “Boogieman” incites a similar discomfort.
-Gritty and stone-set in its groove, sincere in its heart-crushing plea with the bad guy, and still feels true to its borrowed era as it blooms.
-“Riot,” despite being a blatant instance of sampling, feels more like continuation than imitation.
+Gritty and stone-set in its groove, sincere in its heart-crushing plea with the bad guy, and yet, still true to its borrowed era as it blooms.
+“Riot,” despite being a the album’s most blatantly lifted cue, feels more like an extension than imitation.
 And it’s still so, so good to your earhole.
-It’s likely I’ll always skip his wonky Harry Neilson moment (“California,”) and rest assured I’ve still got my gripes.
+It’s likely I’ll always skip his wonky Harry Neilson moment (“California,”) and rest assured, I’ve still got my gripes.
 Overall, the concept of My Love is more perforated than his air-tight, ultra-fluid Because The Internet.
 There are no “true” singles here.
 But I’ll be damned if “Redbone” isn’t the most Bootsy ballad this side of The Earth Tour.

 All of this is to say, Childish Gambino may not have been the hero funk wanted or even deserved in 2016, but he just might be the one it needs right now.
 To help us get over ourselves.
 To stunt on funk’s “establishment.”
 And most of all, to prove there’s still rich soil in the garden, regardless of whether he’s planting his feet or just passing through.